 Andrew Leggett is a Brisbane writer and editor of poetry, fiction, reviews and interdisciplinary academic papers.
 He holds a master’s degree in creative writing (poetry) from University of Queensland and has recently completed a doctoral thesis in creative writing (a novel In Dreams and its exegesis on the place of dreams in the novel and the cinematic work of David Lynch).
 He edited the Australasian Journal of Psychotherapy from 2006-2011.
 His collections Old Time Religion and Other Poems (1998) and Dark Husk of Beauty (2006) were published by Interactive Press.

-Alison Clifton has reviewed poetry anthologies, chapbooks, and collections for M/C Words, Cordite and the Australian Poetry Journal.
+Alison Clifton has reviewed poetry anthologies, chapbooks, and collections for Arcadia, the Australian Poetry Journal, Cordite, M/C Words, the University of Queensland Press and Whitmore Press.
 She holds a First Class Honours degree in English from the University of Queensland and her thesis was a formal analysis of Shakespeare’s Sonnets.
 Her doctoral thesis in English Literature from the University of Queensland explored the work of the late British poet, Geoffrey Hill.

 StylusLit is archived by PANDORA, National Library of Australia.
 See submissions for more information.